ChrstphrHll/npc_gen/students/Meira Nuvian.md

 ---
 # Meira Nuvian
 ### Description
-- Half-Elf Ranger from Qualnis
+- Half-Elf Ranger from Kordinia
 - 3rd year Assault student in Burk
 - shoulder length wavy strawberry blond hair that's plain, Gray eyes, and Dark Tan skin
 - Is Well-bred and Disconcerting, and has Compassion as their ideal
+- Speaks in a strong, direct, sudden manner

 ### Notes